bartoszclapinski/DevMetricsPRO/.ai/setups/AI-QUICKSTART.md

 ```
 I've reviewed the project status:
 - Sprint 1: Complete ✅ (Authentication working!)
-- Sprint 2: Phase 2.1 complete ✅ (GitHub OAuth working!)
+- Sprint 2: Phases 2.1, 2.2, 2.3 complete ✅
+  - Phase 2.1: GitHub OAuth ✅
+  - Phase 2.2: Token storage ✅
+  - Phase 2.3: Repository sync ✅ (36 repos synced!)
-- Current branch: sprint2/phase2.1-github-oauth-#44
+- Current branch: sprint2/phase2.3-github-repositories-sync-#49
-- Issue #44: Ready to be closed
+- Issue #49: Ready to be closed

-I see we just successfully implemented GitHub OAuth integration!
+I see we just successfully synced 36 repositories from GitHub!
-The full flow is working: authorize → GitHub → callback → token exchange ✅
+All data is persisted in PostgreSQL with upsert logic ✅

 Would you like to:
-1. Create PR to merge and close issue #44?
+1. Create PR to merge and close issue #49?
-2. Continue with Phase 2.2 (store tokens in database)?
+2. Continue with Phase 2.4 (commit sync)?
-3. Work on something else?
+3. Add UI for viewing repositories (Step 2.3.3)?

 I'm ready to guide, explain, and keep docs updated! 🎯
 ```